yaph/charla/README.md

                         File to store prompt history.
   --provider PROVIDER   Name of the provider to use.
   --message-limit MESSAGE_LIMIT
-                        Maximum number of messages to send to GitHub Models service.
+                        Maximum number of messages to use for context.
   --multiline           Use multiline mode.
   --system-prompt SYSTEM_PROMPT, -sp SYSTEM_PROMPT
                         File that contains system prompt to use.
+  --think {true,false,low,medium,high}
+                        Enable thinking for Ollama models that support it.
   --version             show program's version number and exit

 ```